mgrechanik/stuff/uni/README.md

 1) These two properties will be taken from parent naturally
 2) But the basic controller namespace will be set to your module namespace.
 You do not have such controllers and you do not want to create their copies
-3) There are next opportunities how to make your module to use controllers from some his ancestor:
+3) There are next opportunities how to make your module to use controllers from any of his ancestors:
-    * If controllers reside with **immediate** parent of your module set it the property
+    * If controllers reside with **immediate** parent of your module set it the next property
 	```$takeControllersFromParentModule = true```
     * If controllers are in some other module, say ```'Omega'```, then set the property of your module  ```$baseControllerNamespace``` to **namespace** of ```'Omega'``` module
     * ```Views``` will be searched by default according to settings above